 - Install smoke alarms on every level and in each bedroom of your home and make sure to test them regularly.
 Test alarms regularly and change the batteries at least every six months or for convenient protection, upgrade to 10-year sealed battery alarms to eliminate the need for battery replacements.

 - Draw a map of your home, including all potential escape routes, and post it where everyone can see.

 - Together, visit each room and identify two ways out if one exit is blocked by fire.

 - Mark your map with the two routes each person should take in case of fire.

 - The map should include a meeting spot outside the home – like the tree in front of the neighbor’s house across the street.

-- Teach kids to never go back inside during a fire.
+- Once outside, call 911 and never go back into the home during a fire.